 4.4.6. to exercise any other right arising from the law or the Constitution;

 4.5.
 The General Assembly shall normally convene at least once every calendar year for an Annual General Meeting or AGM at a location and time set by the Executive Committee.
-The notice shall be sent at least three months before the meeting.
+Subject to Section 4.7., the notice shall be sent at least three months before the meeting.

-4.7.
-Any proposal to be discussed in a General Meeting that is submitted by a member, and forwarded in writing to the Co-Chairs at least fifteen days before the meeting, must be put on the agenda of the meeting.
-The Executive Committee may put additional proposals on the agenda at any time.

 4.8.
+Any proposal to be discussed in a General Meeting that is submitted by a member, and forwarded in writing to the Co-Chairs at least four weeks before the meeting, must be placed on the meeting’s agenda.
+The Executive Committee may place additional proposals on the agenda, subject to section 4.9.

-The General Assembly may only take formal decisions if at least one-third of its members participate in the General Meeting.
-Unless explicitly provided for otherwise in the constitution, the General Assembly shall decide by a majority vote, abstentions not considered a vote.
+4.10.
+The General Assembly may only take formal decisions if at least one- third of its members participate in the General Meeting.
+Unless explicitly provided for otherwise in the constitution, decisions by the General Assembly must be supported by more than half of the participants in a vote, and abstentions shall not be considered a vote.

-4.11.
-The EC may invite alumni, GYA staff, members of the Advisory Board and other people as it sees fit to attend and participate in the running of the AGM.
+4.12.
+The EC may invite alumni, GYA staff, members of the Advisory Board and other people as it sees fit to attend and participate in the running of the General Meetings.
 Invited attendees may not participate in voting and shall not count towards quorum.